Course Information

 What should I bring on the swim?

-All of your gear for the swim - swimsuit, goggles (clear and tinted), earplugs, cap, sunscreen, feed bottles, feed(s).
+All of your gear for the swim - swimsuit, goggles (clear and tinted), a light for your cap, earplugs, cap, sunscreen, feed bottles, feed(s).

 Do bring a towel and clothes to change into after your swim.